laruzzante/evol-feat-snakemake/TUTORIAL.md

 # Evol-Feat Tutorial

+## Project Description

+The **evol-feat** pipeline computes and provides evolutionary features scores for orthologous groups and their corresponding genes starting from an orthology delineation table and a species phylogeny.
+Evol-feat's scores aim at capturing properties across the evolutionary histories of gene families, including gene family age, copy-numbers, lineage specificity, taxonomic span/universality.

+With additional input files, further features can be computed, such as micro-synteny conservation scores, potentials for gene duplications and losses, and family-average sequence evolutionary rates.

+An extension to the evol-feat pipeline is activated by including a gene ontology annotation file, and enables the putative functional prediction of clusters of gene families defined by their combination of evolutionary feature scores, using a Self-Organising Map algorithm combined with *topGO*, *CrowdGO* and *GOFigure!* bioinformatics software.

 **Evol-Feat** uses at minimum two input files: an **orthology delineation table** (i.e.: gene identifies associated with orthologous group identifiers), and an **ultrametric species tree** (where ultrametric usually means a *time tree*, with all leaves, usually extant species, at an equal total distance from the tree's root).

 ## Orthology Table